April 15, 2021

 Part B is Medicare’s outpatient services.
 When you see a doctor as an outpatient for the first time during the calendar year you will pay the Medicare Part B deductible.
 Once you have paid that deductible you have 100% coverage.

 To the person who chooses a Medicare supplement Plan G that peace of mind coverage is more important than the extra money it cost relative to your other Medicare supplement choices.
 It’s that simple.
+Peace of mind is what makes the Plan G the best Medicare supplement plan for many people.

 Let’s compare that to the Medicare supplement Plan N.